rust-lang/rust/src/doc/reference.md

   object file that this item's contents will be placed into.
 - `no_mangle` - on any item, do not apply the standard name mangling.
 Set the symbol for this item to its identifier.
-- `packed` - on structs or enums, eliminate any padding that would be used to align fields.
 - `simd` - on certain tuple structs, derive the arithmetic operators, which lower to the target's SIMD instructions, if any; the `simd` feature gate is necessary to use this attribute.